JeremyCollinsMPI/Flight-delays/README.md

 This calculation of probabilities is equivalent to 1 - exp(ln(p1) + ln(p2)), which means that the appropriate activation function for this model is 1 - exp(x).

 ![alt text](https://github.com/JeremyCollinsMPI/Flight-delays/blob/master/dag1.png)

+additionally, a feature cross between week and arrival is used.  this is to model e.g. weather events.